jeantimex/liquid-glass-html-in-canvas/README.md

 ## Requirements

+This project requires two experimental features:

+### 1. html-in-canvas API
-This project uses the experimental html-in-canvas API which is currently only available in Chrome with a flag enabled:
+Currently only available in Chrome with a flag enabled:
 1. Open `chrome://flags`
 2. Search for "Experimental Web Platform features"
 3. Enable it and restart Chrome

+### 2. WebGPU
+WebGPU is required for rendering the glass effects.
+It's supported in:
+- Chrome 113+ (enabled by default)
+- Edge 113+
+- Firefox Nightly (with flag)
+- Safari 17+ (macOS Sonoma / iOS 17)

 ## Installation